Fresno State Library: History

 The library was established in 1911 and it was named after former library dean Henry Madden in 1981.
 The university's Board of Trustees voted to rename the library in 2022 due to controversy regarding Madden's political views (see below).

 In 2009, the library underwent a major $105 million renovation that was largely financed by a multi-million-dollar endowment from the Table Mountain casino, operated by the Chukchansi tribes of California.

 Michael Gorman, another former dean of the library, was the president of the American Library Association in 2005–2006.

 Controversy

 In November 2021, Fresno State's president, Saúl Jiménez-Sandoval, announced that a task force had been created to investigate renaming the library due to information that had come to light recently concerning Henry Madden's "deeply held anti-Semitic views and Nazi sympathies."
-The task force reviewed over 100,000 letters and documents donated to the library after Madden's death which had been curated by the former librarian and contained anti-Semitic and pro-Nazi views.
-“While Dr. Madden had the opportunity later in life to reflect on those views, there is no evidence that he renounced those views."
+The task force reviewed over 100,000 letters and documents donated to the library after Madden's death which had been curated by the former librarian and contained antisemitic and pro-Nazi views.
+"While Dr. Madden had the opportunity later in life to reflect on those views, there is no evidence that he renounced those views."

 On July 14, 2022, the Fresno State Board of Trustees voted to rename the Henry Madden Library.